dojo/cli/README.md

 where `help` is the group and `create` is the command, will run the `create` command in the `help` group (in this case, it will output help for the `create` command).

-The CLI has the following in-built options:
+The CLI has the following built-in options:

 `dojo -h, --help` - provides a list of help as detailed above.

-The CLI has the following in-built groups:
+The CLI has the following built-in groups:

 `dojo create` - provides scaffolding for new Dojo 2 projects.
 `dojo eject` - allows users to configure and run command instead of the cli.